uasoft-indonesia/badaso-nuxt/docs/post.md

 ## `$post`

-You can access the post blog API operations by using these methods:
+You can access the post API operations by using these methods:
 ### `browse({ order_field, order_direction, category, tag, page, limit, search })`

 Browse posts using this method.
 Example: